-HCOM 342 ~ Theories and Methods in Multicultural Women's Studies ~ 4 credits
+HCOM 342 ~ Feminist Theories and Methods ~ 4 credits

 Explores modes of analysis that engage critical thinking about the intersectionality of gender, sexuality, race/ethnicity, economic class, and ability.
 Readings and activities will ponder the ways that different theoretical paradigms work to advance social justice.
-Offers built-in assessment in HCOM MICO 5 or emphasis in Women's Studies or American Multicultural Studies.
-Prerequisite(s): satisfactory completion of the English Communication UIR.
+Offers built-in assessment in HCOM MLO 5 or the concentrations in Women's Studies; Literary and Cultural Studies; or American Multicultural Studies.

+Prerequisite(s): satisfactory completion of the English Communication ULR.